 Flex/Buttering: Even though the flex is medium to medium stiff in a shop, it’s really easy to butter on snow.
 You can feel exactly when you get the board on the reverse camber part of the nose or tail.
-And holding the butter is very stable as well.
+Holding the butter is very stable tool.
 It has a medium stiff flex of 6/10 that keeps it stable but still allows you to bend the board if needed.
 Butters are easy, and it has great pop.

 On Snow Feel: Feels very stable when riding around, easy to engage the edge and turn from side to side.
-It is a little washy when riding one foot, the camber keeps it fairly stable and it feels much more stable than most rocker or hybrid rocker boards but it tends to slide around a bit compared to boards with more camber when sliding flat or flat basing.
+It is a little washy when riding one foot.
+The camber helps to keep it fairly stable when riding.
+It feels much more stable than most rocker or hybrid rocker boards but it tends to slide around a bit compared to boards with more camber when gliding on a flat base.

 Turn Initiation: Really easy and fast to turn and maneuver from edge to edge.
-I was able to get it on edge without much effort, it just held the turn for a shorter amount of time than other boards with more camber.
+I was able to get it on edge without much effort.
+It holds the turn for a shorter amount of time than other boards with more camber.
 In comparison to the Jones Twin Sister, the Jones Dream Catcher was a faster turner and much easier to handle in tight spots that require quick turns.

 Turning Experience: Simple and fun to turn.
 The Jones Dream Catcher is fast edge to edge, its great for small and medium radius turns.
 The large radius turns are ok but I found the board didn’t want to keep on edge for too long when carving.
 Skidded turns were very easy as well.